|Frequently Asked Questions|

 Certain ranges don't lend themselves to the high accuracy option due to the range and the available display resolution.
 For example, a 30 psi gauge with 0.1 resolution would have the same calculated accuracy in both ±0.25% FS ±1 LSD and ±0.1% FS ±1 LSD versions due to fact that error is rounded up (we can't ignore possible error).

-A gauge in this range would require a 4 digit display (0.01 resolution) to take advantage of the high accuracy specification.
-Such gauges are available as a special order in certain ranges, but you should be aware that the added resolution tends to increase drift of the last digit.
+A gauge in this range would require one of our models with a 4 digit display (0.01 resolution) to take advantage of the high accuracy specification.
+You should be aware that the added resolution tends to increase drift of the last digit in some ranges.

 The High Accuracy is available for the analog output on any gauge with an analog output.
 For these gauges the high accuracy linearization specification applies only to the analog output.